mechachki/spotify_libraries/README.md

     * use `sudo cp -a /source/. /usr/lib/x86_64-linux-gnu/`

 1. Execute: `sudo ldconfig`

-1. If show any problem with link, make new links.
-        * e.g.: "/sbin/ldconfig.real: /usr/lib/x86_64-linux-gnu/libavutil.so.52 it's not a symbolic link"
-        * So, execute command: `sudo ln -rs` /usr/lib/x86_64-linux-gnu/libavutil.so.52.6.100 /usr/lib/x86_64-linux-gnu/libavutil.so.52

 ## Misc
 1. Snap store and spotify's repository hold a newer broken version of spotify client, which crashes when you try to add local files location.
 Use older version of the client instead: